exotic animal medicine

 Frequently Asked Questions Regarding Exotic Pets

-There are some exotic pets that have vaccinations as part of their recommended protocol but most do not get vaccines.
+There are some exotic pets that include vaccinations as part of their recommended protocol.
+However, most do not get vaccines.